Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

-Figure~\ref{fig:instantaneous} shows instantaneous field data for the streamwise velocities $u_1'$ and $v_1'$ of the MFM simulation for $D^0_{2121}$ at the same instantaneous time.
-Figures~(a) and (b) show the velocity profile over $(x_1, x_3)$ cross-section taken at $x_2 = -0.0432$ ($x_2^+ = 172$) and Figures~(c) and (d) show the velocity profile over $(x_3, x_2)$ cross-section taken at $x_1 = 3.08$.
+Figure~\ref{fig:instantaneous} shows \corr{instantaneous field data for the normalized streamwise velocities $u_1'$ and $v_1'$} of the MFM simulation for evaluation of $D^0_{2121}$ at the same instantaneous time.
+Figures~(a) and (b) show the velocity profile over $(x_1, x_3)$ cross-section taken at $x_2 = -0.8492$ ($x_2^+ = 27$) and Figures~(c) and (d) show the velocity profile over $(x_3, x_2)$ cross-section taken at $x_1 = 3.08$.
 The key feature shown is that even though the forcings for the NS vector field $u_i$ and the GMT vector field $v_i$ are completely different macroscopically, MFM leads to similar features in the $u'_1$ and $v'_1$.
-In other words, the GMT vector field that we simply used to probe the macroscopic operator tries to mimic the microscopic (instantaneous) key features.
-This is consistent with the work we conducted earlier showing that $u_i$ and $v_i$ converges to the instantaneously identical value when they are under the same forcing and boundary conditions but different initial conditions \citep{Mani2021}.
-The visualization of the instantaneous field is an additional justification that the eddy viscosity obtained from the GMT is identical to that of the RANS.
+The same qualitative observation holds across all three components of the $u'_i$ and $v'_i$ fields.
+Furthermore, while for $x_2<0$ we observe positive correlation between $u'_i$ and $v'_i$ fields, the sign of correlation flips for $x_2>0$.
+For this specific MFM analysis, the sole difference between $u'_i$ and $v'_i$ fields is in the enforced mean velocity profile.
+As shown by \citet{Mani2021} without forcing, GMT would result in $v$-fields identical to $u$-fields after a few flow through times regardless of the choice of initial conditions.
+The case shown in Figure~\ref{fig:instantaneous} corresponds to a forced GMT in which the mean velocity gradient is kept constant $\partial V_1/\partial x_2=1$ in order to examine mixing by the leading-order (local limit) eddy viscosity.
+The observation in Figure~\ref{fig:instantaneous} suggests that mixing of \corr{the streamwise momentum} in turbulent channel flow is \corr{substantially influenced} by the leading-order effects.